Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Does the Paint Level Good?
+1. Does the Paint Level Well?

 When spraying cabinets and doors, using a paint that levels is a must.
 If a non-leveling coating is used, the material won't lay out over the surface, causing uneven paint build-up and imperfections to dry exactly how they look when sprayed on.

-I spray painted oak cabinets with this product and found it to level exceptionally well over two sanded coats of BIN shellac primer.
+I spray-painted oak cabinets with this product and found it to level exceptionally well over two sanded coats of BIN shellac primer.
 The first coat leveled better than the second coat.
 I found that the second coat had to be sprayed heavier to build up the paint for even leveling.
 Spraying the second coat too fast would result in texturing that wouldn't level much.

 Compared with the leveling quality of Pro Classic, I found Emerald urethane to perform the same, if not better.
-I sprayed and stored the cabinet doors horizontally, using the Door Rack Painter racks, and the paint leveled on the doors uniformly without any drips.
+I sprayed and stored the cabinet doors horizontally, using Door Rack Painter racks, and the paint leveled on the doors uniformly without any drips.

 One of the reasons I wanted to try this product on cabinets is because it's supposed to dry harder than basic trim paint, and using a urethane paint would make the surface more durable for cleaning.
 No need to top coat the paint with a clear coat.

 Sherwin Williams Emerald Urethane does dry noticeably harder than Pro Classic.
 The paint isn't gummy, or soft, once cured.
-When I remove cabinet doors to spray them, I number the back side and stick a small piece of blue tape over it.
+When I remove cabinet doors to spray them, I number the backside and stick a small piece of blue tape over it.
 Removing the tape from the doors at the end of the job was difficult.
 I had to carefully scrape the tape pretty hard to get it out of the dried paint.

 I found the paint to be noticeably harder to the touch after two days had passed, passing the fingernail test.
 The paint finish itself feels harder than other paints I've used.
 I wrapped the painted doors in moving blankets and delivered them to my customer without any issues.

-The Semi-gloss Finish
+3. The Semi-Gloss Finish

 I used the semi-gloss finish on the cabinets I painted.
-A satin and gloss finish are also available.
+A satin and gloss finish is also available.
 My Sherwin Williams store had recommended the semi-gloss finish for cabinets because they said the satin finish is too dull.
 The semi-gloss finish of Emerald urethane is similar to Pro Classic semi-gloss, but maybe a little more glossy.

 I've read complaints online by people saying the semi-gloss finish was dull, but in my experience, two coats of semi-gloss over two coats of BIN shellac primer was the perfect sheen for cabinets.
 Even the first coat looked very shiny, but the second coat looked even better.
 The semi-gloss finish is very smooth, perfect for washing.